Skip to content

 Group health insurance for 70 employees places an organization firmly into the mid-market category, where healthcare costs, claims patterns, and renewal outcomes are driven far more by the company’s own experience than by generalized small-group assumptions.
 At this size, healthcare decisions are no longer tactical—they are strategic, with real implications for budgeting, employee retention, and long-term growth.

 Many employers with 70 employees discover that the group health insurance approach that “worked well enough” at 20 or 30 employees starts to show cracks.
 Premium increases become larger in dollar terms, claims volatility has more impact, and a passive renewal strategy can quietly drain cash flow year after year.
+The upside is that scale now works in your favor: you typically have enough enrollment stability and claims credibility to access better funding options, demand stronger reporting, and build a plan that improves over time instead of resetting at every renewal.

 At Diversified Insurance Brokers, we help employers with 70 employees transition from reactive renewals to intentional group health insurance strategies focused on cost control, transparency, and scalability.
+This page walks through how pricing works at this size, what plan structures are commonly available, and what levers actually reduce costs without cutting benefits or pushing too much burden onto employees.

 Group Health Review for 70 Employees